dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 >
 > —_Marijn Haverbeke, [Eloquent JavaScript, 1st Edition, Chapter 6](http://eloquentjavascript.net/1st_edition/chapter6.html)_

 The concepts necessary for understanding <a href="#functional-programming" target="_self">functional programming</a>, <a href="#reactive-programming" target="_self">reactive programming</a>, and <a href="#functional-reactive-programming" target="_self">functional reactive programming</a> can be difficult to grasp, let alone _master_.
 Writing code that takes advantage of a paradigm's fundamentals is the initial step, even if it isn't entirely faithful at first.
 Practice illuminates the path ahead and also reveals potential revisions.
-If anything is still unclear regarding these topics, please consult the links in each section for additional resources.

 With this glossary as a starting point, you can begin taking advantage of these concepts and programming paradigms to increase your JavaScript expertise.
-We'll cover additional topics in the next Modern JS Glossary post!
+If anything is still unclear regarding these topics, please consult the links in each section for additional resources.
+We'll cover more concepts in the next Modern JS Glossary post!